renewablefunding/spectifly-sequel/README.md

 ## Caveat

-This gem is not currently fit to be used - Migration text can be generated, but it doesn't get written to anywhere.

-Once that gets finished, more warnings:

 This is very much a work in progress and any migrations generated from the gem should be carefully scrutinized for correctness prior to applying them to your database.
 Right now, the gem's output is only